kapilepatel/dotnet-ci/docs/CI-PIPELINES.md

 # Overview

 .NET CI uses Jenkins to enable CI for OSS projects in .NET Core (and a few others).
 Traditionally, we have primarily used Jenkins 'freestyle' jobs to do most of the work.
-These jobs are fairly ridgid in their workflow, made up of several predefined phases.
+These jobs are fairly rigid in their workflow, made up of several predefined phases.
 Their entire workflow is 'statically' configured in Jenkins by the Job DSL plugin and a commit to the definition script (typically called netci.groovy) is required to update that workflow.

 While useful, these freestyle jobs have a number of drawbacks:
 * It's not possible to change the workflow of the job in a PR.